logzio/logz-docs/_source/logzio_collections/_log-sources/azure-diagnostic-logs.md

       For more information on Azure Blob output binding, see [Azure Blob storage bindings for Azure Functions > Output](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob#output) from Microsoft.
     </div>

-3. Stream data to the new event hubs
+3. Stream data to the new event hub

     So far in this process, you've deployed an event hub and a function app.

-    Now you'll need to configure Azure to stream activity logs to the event hub you just deployed.
+    Now you'll need to configure Azure to stream diagnostic logs to the event hub you just deployed.
     When data comes into the event hub, the function app will forward that data to Logz.io.

-    In the search bar, type "Activity", and then click **Activity log**.
+    In the search bar, type "Diagnostics", and then click **Diagnostics settings**.
-    This brings you to the _Activity log_ page.
+    This brings you to the _Diagnostics settings_ page.

-    In the button bar, click **Export to Event Hub**, and then click **Select a service bus namespace**.
+    Choose a resource from the list of resources, and click **Turn on diagnostics settings** to open the _Diagnostics settings_ panel for that resource.

+    Give your diangostic settings a **Name**.

+    Select **Stream to an event hub**, and then click **Configure** to open the _Select event hub_ panel.

     Choose your event hub: